Skill Demand Index

 Which roles need Strategic Planning most:

-Marketing positions drive 54% of demand.
-Other and Data Analysis also frequently list Strategic Planning as a requirement.
-Skills commonly paired with Strategic Planning include Data Analysis.
+Other positions drive 50% of demand.
+Marketing and Sales also frequently list Strategic Planning as a requirement.
+Skills commonly paired with Strategic Planning include Bachelor's Degree and Project Management.

 Depth Level Distribution